 … and then trust that they will provide a firm, secure foundation upon which we can build senior leaders, non-commissioned and commissioned, from sergeant to general because we will have a good, solid pool from which to select.

-There was always a problem with the old (1900s to 1960s) Army rank structure: there was some need to tie rank to trade, but not as tightly, many military people believe, as tightly as in the Canadian Armed Forces today.
-Some branches (corps) used to have fairly strict rules; in the old (1960s) Royal Canadian Corps of Signals, for example, the technicians, amongst the very highest paid soldiers in the whole army, could not attend the long, difficult and expensive, advanced (3rd of 4 levels) technician course until they had passed the junior leadership course and they could not attempt the senior leadership course until they had passed the advanced technician’s course, and so on.
+There was always a problem with the old (1900s to 1960s) Army rank structure: there was some need to tie rank to trade, but not as tightly, many military people believe, as in the Canadian Armed Forces today.
+Some branches (corps) used to have fairly strict rules: in the old (1960s) Royal Canadian Corps of Signals, for example, the technicians, amongst the very highest paid soldiers in the whole army, could not attend the long, difficult and expensive, advanced (3rd of 4 levels) technician course until they had passed the junior leadership course and they could not attempt the senior leadership course until they had passed the advanced technician’s course, and so on.
 But that system always excluded some good people.
 There were, and still are today, many people who can be excellent, even outstanding technicians but cannot lead or manage soldiers.
-The United Staes Army addressed this same issue by creating the “specialist” grouping which allowed soldiers to “advance” trough part of the pay system ~ higher salaries for technical skills ~ but not the other ~ even higher salaries for leadership.
+The United States Army addressed this same issue by creating the “specialist” grouping which allowed soldiers to “advance” trough part of the pay system ~ higher salaries for technical skills ~ but not the other ~ even higher salaries for leadership.
 In past years there were many different (paid) grades of specialist but now it is a “rank” equivalent to the US Army corporal for soldiers who have not yet or cannot pass the first level junior leader course.
 The British Royal Air Force has a similar and, in my opinion, a better system …

 … which recognizes both technical skill and leadership requirements.